Advances in Phonons: From Band Topology to Phonon Chirality

 {}

-The term ``phonon" originates from the Greek word ``phon$\bar{\textrm{e}}$", meaning sound or voice~\cite{kojevnikov2004stalin}.
-This naming convention reflects the wave-particle duality, akin to ``photon" in the context of light waves.
-In condensed matter physics, phonons are ubiquitous lattice excitations that play a key role in thermal properties of crystalline materials and critical for emergent electronic orders such superconductivity and charge density waves.
-However, unlike electrons—which possess a variety of intrinsic degrees of freedom, including charge, spin, and orbital character (as illustrated in in Fig.~\ref{fig:III-ele_vs_ph})—phonons are traditionally considered to have limited tunability.
-This intrinsic limitation has historically hindered their active manipulation in physical processes and applications.
+In condensed matter physics, phonons are ubiquitous lattice excitations that play a key role in thermal properties of crystalline materials and critical for emergent electronic orders such superconductivity and charge density waves. {In contrast to electrons, which offer a rich palette of intrinsic degrees of freedom such as charge, spin, and orbital character for manipulation (Fig.~\ref{fig:III-ele_vs_ph}), phonons are fundamentally different.
+As bosonic quasiparticles devoid of spin, charge, and orbital angular momentum, they have traditionally been viewed as possessing limited intrinsic tunability.
+This fundamental disparity has historically confined phonons to a more passive role in many physical processes and applications, where their influence is often leveraged indirectly through their interactions with other particles.
+It is precisely this limitation that motivates the search for novel strategies to actively control phononic properties.}

-In recent years, inspired by conceptual advances in topology and chirality of electronic quantum states—such as topological insulators \cite{hasan2010colloquium, qi2010quantum, moore2010birth}, superconductors \cite{qi2011topological, ando2015topological, sato2017topological}, and semimetals \cite{yan2017topological, Armitage2018Jan, lv2021experimental}—there has been a renewed interest in understanding phonons and their interactions with electronic excitations.
-Fundamentally, bulk band topology is characterized by topological invariants, such as the Berry phase and Chern number, which are defined on single-particle Bloch wave functions through Berry connection and Berry curvature \cite{Thouless1982Aug, Berry1984Mar}.
-Importantly, the framework of topological band theory is not exclusive to fermionic quasiparticles—it is equally applicable to bosonic excitations, such as phonons and magnons, provided the system adheres to periodicity and satisfies the conditions of Bloch’s theorem.
+In recent years, inspired by conceptual advances in topology and chirality of electronic quantum states, such as topological insulators \cite{hasan2010colloquium, qi2010quantum, moore2010birth}, superconductors \cite{qi2011topological, ando2015topological, sato2017topological}, and semimetals \cite{yan2017topological, Armitage2018Jan, lv2021experimental}, there has been a renewed interest in understanding phonons and their interactions with electronic excitations through the lens of topology and chirality. {Fundamentally, the topology of a quantum excitation is characterized by topological invariants, such as the Berry phase and Chern number.
+These invariants are defined as integrals of the Berry connection and Berry curvature over a closed loop and manifold, respectively~\cite{Thouless1982Aug, Berry1984Mar}.} {While initially developed for electrons, this framework is not exclusive to fermionic quasiparticles, but equally applicable to bosonic excitations, such as phonons ans magnons, provided the system adheres to periodicity and satisfies the conditions of Bloch’s theorem.}